EdgeCaseBerg/testing-play-mailer/README.md

-# testing-play-mailer
-How to test the Play 2.3 MailerPlugin
+# How to test the Play 2.3 MailerPlugin

 This repository contains a full working example of how to test the play! framework's mailer plugin with greenmail.
 For a more detailed explanation, please [see my post here].